jingzhou99/MusicApp_CloudDWH/README.md

  copy data from S3, and insert into new created tables.

 ## 1 How to Run the Python Scripts

+	fiels in this repo:
+	CloudDWH_MusicStreaming.ipynb	--AWS Iac, run python scripts, analytics query create_tables.py		--Create 2 staging tables and 5 fact_dimensional tables sql_queries.py			--All the DDL DML
+	ETL.py				--Transform, upsert data
+	dwh.cfg				--Configuration (AWS Access key, cluster host, ARN, S3 bucket)

 There are two main python files:
 1. First, run *create_tables.py* to create tables in Redshift Cluster.
 2. Then, run *ETL.py* to tranform and insert data into new created tables.

+But:

 Before running these python scripts, redshift cluster as well as role for reading s3 must be created.

+You can
-You can manually do that, and run above two python scripts in terminal.
+ - manually do that, and run above two python scripts in terminal.
-Or, you can have your use jupyternotebook file *CloudDWH_MusicStreaming.ipynb* to create it in a Iac approach.
+ - Or, you can have your use jupyternotebook file *CloudDWH_MusicStreaming.ipynb* to create it in a Iac approach.

-	CloudDWH_MusicStreaming.ipynb	--AWS Iac, run python scripts, analytics query create_tables.py		--Create 2 staging tables and 5 fact_dimensional tables sql_queries.py			--All the DDL DML
-	ETL.py				--Transform, upsert data
-	dwh.cfg				--Configuration (AWS Access key, cluster host, ARN, S3 bucket)
+If you choose Iac, all the Iac code are scripted in .ipynb file, and it has following section:

+	PART 1 _ Create IAM role and attach policy
+		1.1 Parse 'dwh_1.cfg' file
+		1.2 Create Resources & Clients
+		1.3 Create IAM role
+	Part 2 _ Create Redshift Cluster
+		2.1 Create & Validate Cluster
+		2.2 Set Security Group and CIDR
+	Part 3 _ ETL
+		3.1 Create Staging Tables & New Schema
+		3.2 ETL (Load,Transform,Insert)
+	Part 4 _ Data Analytics
+		4.1 How many users in total?
+		4.2 How many active users?
+		4.3 Top 10 songs
+		4.4 How many songs been played for each month?
+	Part 5 _ Vacum/Analyze/Delete Cluster/Delete Role